DCAN-Labs/cdni-brain/docs/msi-login.md

 **Connecting to UMN's VPN:**

 - Launch Cisco AnyConnect on your device.
-- Choose the "Split Tunnel VPN" option.
+- Choose the "UMN - Split Tunnel - General Access VPN" option.
 - Log in using your credentials.
 - Although the VPN won't directly prompt you, you will have to dual authenticate with Duo every time.

 Once connected, you will be able to log in to MSI.

-## Logging in to MSI
+## Connecting to MSI

-See [our Tier 1 Resources page](hpc.md) for how to log in to an [OnDemand](https://ondemand.msi.umn.edu/pun/sys/dashboard/batch_connect/sessions) Desktop and other ways to access MSI.
+One way to connect to MSI is via an [OnDemand Desktop](https://ondemand.msi.umn.edu/pun/sys/dashboard/batch_connect/sessions), which opens a virtual machine in your browser and allows you to interact with MSI as a typical computer.
+See our [Tier 1 Resources page](hpc.md#open-ondemand) for information.

-To connect via ssh in a terminal, you will have to have the SSH keys properly configured for the MSI cluster you are trying to connect to.
+You can also directly connect to MSI via your computer's terminal.
+To do this, you will have to have the SSH keys properly configured for the MSI cluster you are trying to connect to.
 MSI has a [guide for setting up SSH keys](https://www.msi.umn.edu/support/faq/how-do-i-setup-ssh-keys) for the first time but can be confusing so we have simplified the steps below.
-You can [learn more about SSH here.](https://www.cloudflare.com/learning/access-management/what-is-ssh/)
+You can learn more about [what SSH is](https://www.cloudflare.com/learning/access-management/what-is-ssh/) here.

 **Setting up SSH Keys**